Nara-Network/nara-stable-ovault/MCT_ARCHITECTURE.md

 ## Overview

-MCT is an internal backing token that serves as the underlying asset for the USDe vault.
+MCT is an internal backing token that serves as the underlying asset for the nUSD vault.
 It is:
 - ✅ **Hub-only** - Never deployed on spoke chains
 - ✅ **Invisible to users** - Users deposit collateral (USDC/USDT), not MCT
-- ✅ **Internal accounting** - Created and managed by USDe contract
+- ✅ **Internal accounting** - Created and managed by nUSD contract

 ---